ircam-ismm/webaudio-tutorials/scheduling/timing-and-scheduling.md

     const element = { event, time };
     // add the data structure into the queue this.queue.push(element);
-    // sort the queue so that the element with hightest priority (i.e. smallest time)
+    // sort the queue so that the element with highest priority (i.e. smallest time)
     // is at the beginning of the list this.queue.sort((a, b) => a.time <= b.time ? -1 : 1);
   }